Published: Oct. 24, 2018 | Updated: April 21, 2023

 “If the addict is pleased with your help, you’re probably enabling.
 If the addict is pissed as hell, you’re probably helping the person you love.” – Sandy Swenson

-8 Tips on How to Stop Enabling Addiction
+Break The Cycle: 8 Tips to Stop Enabling An Addict

 The longer a person with SUD is allowed to continue their destructive behavior, the more likely that they may wind up hurting themselves permanently or never seeking addiction treatment.
 Seeking help for addiction is vital before all of the relationships in their lives become so toxic that there is no longer room for healthy or productive conversations.
 Listed below are eight concrete steps to take in order to stop enabling behavior from occurring: